Kickerillo-Mischer Preserve: Nature Lovers Paradise in the Heart of Houston

-The address of this wonderful Kickerillo-Mischer Preserve is 20215 Chasewood Park Drive, Houston, Texas 77070.
+The address of this beautiful Kickerillo-Mischer Preserve is 20215 Chasewood Park Drive, Houston, Texas 77070.

 If you would like to see a 58-acre preserve left in a more natural state in the same Precinct 4 part of town, head on over to the Little Cypress Creek Preserve.

 Another preserve worth exploring is the Kleb Woods Nature Preserve in Tomball, Texas.
-The history of that piece of land is very interesting.
+The history of that piece of land is fascinating.
 The original owner was quite a character!